Last updated 08 August 2018.

 We want to be transparent when we collect and use personal data and tell you why we need it, which typically includes:

-- Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, restructuring, mergers and acquisitions and other professional services.
+- Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, restructuring, corporate recovery and insolvency, mergers and acquisitions and other professional services.
 Our services may include reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client.

 - Promoting our professional services, products and capabilities to existing and prospective business clients.